Selph/SmileyCoinBot/README.md

 ## How to activate bot

+[Add bot to server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+An easy way to do this is edit this link with your clientId: https://discord.com/oauth2/authorize?client_id=<CLIENT_ID_HERE>&permissions=0&scope=bot%20applications.commands

 run `node bot.js`.
 Bot will join the server and be up as long as the app is being run.